aneasystone/github-trending/README.md

 ## Python

+* 【2023-08-23】[Qiskit / qiskit](https://github.com/Qiskit/qiskit) - Qiskit is an open-source SDK for working with quantum computers at the level of extended quantum circuits, operators, and algorithms.
+* 【2023-08-23】[py499372727 / AgentSims](https://github.com/py499372727/AgentSims) - AgentSims is an easy-to-use infrastructure for researchers from all disciplines to test the specific capacities they are interested in.
+* 【2023-08-23】[neuml / txtai](https://github.com/neuml/txtai) - 💡 All-in-one open-source embeddings database for semantic search, LLM orchestration and language model workflows
 * 【2023-08-22】[dot-agent / openagent](https://github.com/dot-agent/openagent) - Microservices approach to AGI.
 Modular components for AI apps or AGI agents. (... and solving some wicked LLM problems like ⚡ 2X faster LLaMA 2)
 * 【2023-08-22】[davidteather / TikTok-Api](https://github.com/davidteather/TikTok-Api) - The Unofficial TikTok API Wrapper In Python
 * 【2023-08-22】[KianBrose / smtp_mail_bot_server](https://github.com/KianBrose/smtp_mail_bot_server) - A repository for automating incoming mail messages